 Wind direction is the most influential part of where the smoke blows.
 If you’re in a completely wind-free area, then the smoke will usually rise directly above the fire.
 It won’t bother you.
 However, evenings are rarely without a breeze.

-The wind blows towards the fire, and that leads to the smoke blowing towards at least a few people around your campfire, especially if the campfire is surrounded.
+The wind blows toward the fire, and that leads to the smoke blowing toward at least a few people around your campfire, especially if the campfire is surrounded.

 That’s not all, though.
 The wind often changes directions, so if you move, then it might seem like the smoke follows you.
-Wind can also attack from various directions, sending the smoke towards several people sitting around the campfire.
+The wind can also attack from various directions, sending the smoke toward several people sitting around the campfire.

 Trees and bushes create blocks for the wind’s path, so the wind blows around those blocks and towards whatever’s in its path.
 You could feel like the wind is attacking you from the left and right side of a tree, and it’ll blow the smoke in multiple directions.